timewave-computer/timewave-computer.github.io/_posts/2024-05-01-liquid-restaking.md

 permalink: liquid-restaking-token
 layout: post
 title: "Building a liquid restaking token from first principles"
-date: 2024-05-01 11:10:00 -0700
+date: 2024-05-07 11:10:00 -0700

 ---

-*By Sam Hart and Max Einhorn — thank you to Myles O’Neil and Krane for their review*
+*By Sam Hart and Max Einhorn — thank you to Myles O’Neil, Krane, and Michael Ippolito for their review*

 ---